KyloIO/kylo-docs/security/Authentication.rst

    user2=groupA,groupC
    ...

-Note that use of the `groups.properties` file is optional when used in conjuction with other authentication profiles.
+Note that use of the `groups.properties` file is optional when used in conjunction with other authentication profiles.
 For instance, it would be redundant (but not illegal) to have a groups file when `auth-file` is used along with `auth-kylo`, as the latter profile will load any user assigned groups on successful login and it could be confusing to manage groups in two different